 Appeals which have been referred to the Lands Tribunal are of a complex nature or are likely to have national implications.
-2021/22 saw disposal of 10 appeals, some of which were significant appeals with large values.
-At 31 March 2022, 5 appeals remain outstanding from the 2005 cycle and 18 appeals from the 2010 cycle.
+At 31 March 2023, 4 appeals remain outstanding from the 2005 cycle and 19 appeals from the 2010 cycle.